ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step09.md

 **Hint:** use Ionic's <a href="https://ionicframework.com/docs/api/platform/Platform/" target="_blank">Platform</a> service to determine if the current platform is Android or not.

-Commit these changes directly to `master` and push them to Ionic Pro so you can see the changes on your device.
+Commit these changes and push them to Ionic Pro so you can see the changes on your device.

 ## Geo-Location